 While 74% of adults have at least one tooth extracted in their lifetime, a whopping 80% of adults have at least one dental filling which makes it the most common dental procedure performed at your local dental practice.

 Statistics also show that the average number of fillings per person currently stands at seven.
-The following article will explain more about dental fillings and also delve into the hot topic of Mercury free and Mercury safe dental practices and why you should use them.
+Here we will explain more about dental fillings and also delve into the hot topic of Mercury-free and Mercury safe dental practices and why you should use them.

 What Is A Dental Filling?